 One type of bankruptcy that can potentially stop an eviction is Chapter 13 bankruptcy.
 This type of bankruptcy is also known as a “wage earner’s plan,” as it is designed for individuals with a regular income who are able to pay off some or all of their debts over time.
 Under Chapter 13 bankruptcy, the individual must propose a repayment plan to the court that outlines how they will pay off their debts.

 However, the automatic stay provided by Chapter 13 bankruptcy is not permanent.
 If the individual fails to make the required payments under the repayment plan, the automatic stay can be lifted and the eviction process can resume.
 Therefore, it is important for individuals seeking to use Chapter 13 bankruptcy to stop an eviction to carefully consider whether they will be able to make the required payments under the repayment plan.
-Find out more in here.

 Another type of bankruptcy that can potentially stop an eviction is Chapter 7 bankruptcy.
-This type of bankruptcy is also known as a “liquidation bankruptcy,” as it involves the sale of the individual’s assets to pay off their debts.
+This type of bankruptcy is also known as a “liquidation bankruptcy,” as it involves the sale of the individual’s assets and the use of the proceeds to pay off their debts.

 It is also important to note that the specific circumstances of the eviction can affect whether or not bankruptcy can stop it.
 For example, if the eviction is based on nonpayment of rent or mortgage payments, bankruptcy may be able to halt the process.
 However, if the eviction is based on other reasons, such as breaking the terms of the lease or engaging in illegal activity, bankruptcy may not be able to stop it.

-In summary, bankruptcy can potentially stop an eviction, but the specific type of bankruptcy and circumstances of the eviction must be considered.
+Bankruptcy can potentially stop an eviction, but the specific type of bankruptcy and circumstances of the eviction must be considered.
 Chapter 13 bankruptcy can provide an automatic stay on all collection efforts, including evictions, but the stay is not permanent and can be lifted if the individual fails to make the required payments under the repayment plan.